praw-dev/praw/docs/getting_started/ratelimits.rst

-requests, there are other unknown ratelimits that Reddit has that might require additional wait time (anywhere from milliseconds to minutes) for things such as commenting, editing comments/posts, banning users, adding moderators, etc. PRAW will sleep and try the request again if the requested wait time (as much as 600s) is less than or equal to PRAW's |ratelimit_seconds|_, PRAW will wait for the requested time plus 1 second.
+requests, there are other unknown ratelimits that Reddit has that might require additional wait time (anywhere from milliseconds to minutes) for things such as commenting, editing comments/posts, banning users, adding moderators, etc. PRAW will sleep and try the request again if the requested wait time (as much as 600 seconds) is less than or equal to PRAW's |ratelimit_seconds|_, PRAW will wait for the requested time plus 1 second.
 If the requested wait time exceeds the set value of ``ratelimit_seconds``, PRAW will raise :class:`.RedditAPIException`.

 For example, given the following :class:`.Reddit` instance: